honeycombio/buildevents/README.md

 go get github.com/honeycombio/buildevents/
 ```

+There is also a built binary (for linux) hosted on Github and available under the [releases](https://github.com/honeycombio/buildevents/releases) tab.

 If this doesn't work for you, please [let us know](mailto:support@honeycomb.io) - we'd love to hear what would work.

 <!-- TODO provide a compiled binary at some evergreen 'latest' URL  -->